-The Maui Forest Bird Recovery Project also support discontinuing TNR management programs on Maui as they are an ineffective solution.
+Maui Forest Bird Recovery Project also supports discontinuing Trap-Neuter-Return (TNR) management programs on Maui as they are an ineffective solution.

-Although TNR is considered by its supporters as a more humane solution to euthanasia, it supports a system that essentially causes cats to be re-abandoned in an environment where they are vulnerable to harm or death in many forms.
-Once cats are re-released after treatment, they are still vulnerable to diseases such as toxoplasmosis and feline leukemia, collisions with cars, and fighting or competing with other wildlife for resources.
+TNR supports a system that essentially causes cats to be re-abandoned in an environment where they are vulnerable to harm or death in many forms.
+Once cats are re-released after treatment, they are still susceptible to diseases such as toxoplasmosis and feline leukemia, collisions with cars, and fighting or competing with other wildlife for resources.
 These threats lead to inhumane conditions and result in a feral cat life expectancy of 5 to 6 years, whereas their indoor counterparts live 12 to 15 years (Nachminovitch 2017).
-Daphna Nachminovitch, senior vice president of cruelty investigations for People for the Ethical Treatment of Animals, considers management options such as TNR as an inhumane option for managing feral cats and stated, “Cat abandonment is illegal because it’s inhumane, and it’s not the answer to the homeless-cat crisis.”
+Daphna Nachminovitch, senior vice president of cruelty investigations for People for the Ethical Treatment of Animals (PETA), considers management options such as TNR as an inhumane option for managing feral cats and stated, “Cat abandonment is illegal because it’s inhumane, and it’s not the answer to the homeless-cat crisis.”

-TNR supporters claim that TNR is an effective management tool for reducing cat populations, and that fed cats reduce cat colony numbers.
 Further studies have shown that TNR and feral cat feeding stations fail to reduce cat colony size and contribute to new additions to cat colonies.
 On numerous occasions, TNR has been shown to encourage current cat owners to illegally abandon their cats because they know that their cats will be “taken care of” (Nachminovitch 2017).
 Studies have also disproved the idea that resident cats keep new cats from feeding or joining the colony, which means that abandoned cats can establish in and add to colony population size.
 Illegally abandoned cats in collaboration with attractant of TNR colony food supply outweigh any loss to the population due to death or success from adoptions (Nutter 2005).
-Additionally, humans provide a potential mechanism for disease transmission when they establish outdoor feeding stations for feral cats.
+Additionally, outdoor feeding stations for feral cats can be a potential mechanism for disease transmission.

-Even with TNR enforced throughout the State of Hawaii, overall health and safety of Hawaii’s threatened and endangered native wildlife populations continue to decrease due to predation by feral cats.
-For example, just this past August (2017) three pairs of breeding native waterbirds, Ale Ula’s (endangered Hawaiian Common Gallinule,) were attacked and killed by the same feral cat while sitting on their nest in the National Wildlife Refuge on Kauai, leaving the 9 remaining eggs and two hatchlings to die.
-The death of these 17 Ale Ula are devastating not only to ecosystem health, but to the preservation of the Hawaiian culture, whose legends state that the Ale Ula brought fire to the Hawaiian people.
+The overall health and safety of Hawai’i’s threatened and endangered native wildlife populations continue to decrease due to depredation by feral cats.
+In August 2017, three pairs of breeding water birds, the `Alae `Ula (endangered Hawaiian Common Gallinule), were attacked and killed by the same feral cat while sitting on their nest in the National Wildlife Refuge on Kaua’i, leaving the nine remaining eggs and two hatchlings to die.
+The death of these 17 `Alae `Ula are devastating not only to ecosystem health, but to the preservation of the Hawaiian culture, whose legends state that the `Alae `Ula brought fire to the Hawaiian people.

-The Kauai Endangered Seabird Recovery Project regularly captures footage of feral cats on camera killing and dragging endangered seabirds, such as ‘Ua‘u’s (Hawaiian Petrel), out of their ground nests.
-In the Hanalei National Wildlife Refuge alone, feral cats are suspected in killing at least 252 Ale Ula’s (Hawaiian Common Gallinules), ‘Alae Ke‘oke‘o (Hawaiian Coots), Ae‘o (Hawaiian Stilts), Koloa Maoli (Hawaiian Ducks), and Kolea (Pacific Golden-Plover), and 22 Laysan Albatross chicks.
-Predation by cats on endangered birds represents a major setback for conservation efforts and is a harsh reminder of the dangers feral cats and other invasive animals create for Hawai‘i’s native species.
+The Kaua’i Endangered Seabird Recovery Project regularly captures footage of feral cats on camera killing and dragging endangered seabirds, such as ‘Ua‘u’s (the endangered Hawaiian Petrel), out of their ground nests.
+In the Hanalei National Wildlife Refuge alone, feral cats are suspected in killing at least 252 `Alae `Ula, ‘Alae Ke‘oke‘o (Hawaiian Coots), Ae‘o (Hawaiian Stilts), Koloa Maoli (Hawaiian Ducks), and Kolea (Pacific Golden-Plover), and 22 Laysan Albatross chicks.
+Depredation by cats on endangered birds represents a major setback for conservation efforts and is a harsh reminder of the dangers feral cats and other invasive animals create for Hawai‘i’s native species.

-TNR is costly, oftentimes more costly than euthanasia and adoption.
+TNR is costly, oftentimes more so than euthanasia and adoption.
 The Wildlife Society (2011) highlights two studies demonstrating the combined cost of feral cat trapping, adoption and euthanasia versus the solo cost of sterilizing cats.
 In Ohio, 2,500 cats were trapped in public parks, 500 of those adopted, the remaining 2,000 euthanized, and the total project cost was $27,000.
 In California, Maddie’s Fund would cost nearly $30,000 to sterilize just 500 cats, that’s not including shelters and feeding, treatment, and additional re-abandonment efforts or population monitoring that occurs after sterilization.
-TNR will remain a long-term cost that is often supported by Maui Citizens which are voluntary, understaffed and do not have the ability to conduct long-term monitoring, resulting in inconsistent population estimates for feral colonies.
+TNR will remain a long-term cost that is often voluntary or understaffed and typically has no long-term monitoring, resulting in inconsistent population estimates for feral colonies.

-Lastly, a published, scientifically researched survey by Lepczyk and Rubinoff (2016) demonstrates that majority of Hawaii’s residents, including animal welfare members, are over 85 percent in support of a reduction in the feral cat populations.
-Amongst surveyed stakeholders that feed feral cats, 67 percent want to see a reduction in feral cat numbers, 27 percent favored no change, and overall none favored an increase.
+Lastly, a published, scientifically researched survey by Lepczyk and Rubinoff (2016) demonstrates that majority of Hawai’i’s residents, including animal welfare members, are over 85% in support of a reduction in the feral cat populations.
+Amongst surveyed stakeholders that feed feral cats, 67% want to see a reduction in feral cat numbers, 27% favored no change, and overall none favored an increase.
 Beyond feral cat population reduction, this survey also found that of several available feral cat management techniques outlined, including lethal options, the public considered TNR as the least acceptable form of management.